Over the past decade, marketing automation tools went from a luxury for marketing departments to a necessity in a company's martech stack.

 Planning for the long haul

-Whether a company is like Elegran and meeting with marketing automation vendors for the first time or more like MongoDB and looking to migrate to a different vendor, there are several aspects to think about before making a decision, according to customers and analysts.
+Whether a company is like Elegran and meeting with marketing automation software vendors for the first time or more like MongoDB and looking to migrate to a different vendor, there are several aspects to think about before making a decision, according to customers and analysts.
 "Just because we signed today doesn't mean we will renew tomorrow," MongoDB's Schwartz said.

 Yet that mindset isn't common among companies that worry about migration difficulties, training costs or content concerns.
 "The biggest challenge I see is people aren't prepared with content," Heywood observed.
 "I often see companies don't have enough content or anyone to keep up with it.
 You've created this organism, and you need to keep feeding it and keep having relevant content, or you're just wasting your money."